criticalmassbr/dialog-pwa-test/README.md

 - React
 - styled-components
   - CSS Grid
-- MobX
+- React Hooks _ou_ MobX
 - [API GraphQL Spotify](https://spotify-graphql-server.herokuapp.com/graphql?query=%7B%0A%20%20queryArtists(byName%3A%20%22Metallica%22)%20%7B%0A%20%20%20%20name%0A%20%20%20%20id%0A%20%20%20%20image%0A%20%20%20%20albums%20%7B%0A%20%20%20%20%20%20name%0A%20%20%20%20%20%20id%0A%20%20%20%20%20%20image%20%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A)
   - Para simplificar o App, considere o primeiro item do array de `queryArtists`
 - Service Worker
-  - App deve funcionar off-line
+  - App deve funcionar off-line (manter buscas no cache)

 ## Wireframes
 ### Desktop Browser